4 Ways to Make Money From Sweepstakes, Giveaways and Contests

 That's okay for them, you might be thinking, but what does that have to do with me?
 Now, many bloggers, authors, and small business owners find they too can run successful promotions which bring in a new batch of potential customers.
 In these giveaways, the contestant is normally asked for their email address.
 They are giving the company permission to add them to an email list and if an address is required, they are also giving them permission to mail them propaganda.
 Some may even sell those details to a marketing company or a (third party).
 When someone puts a tick in the box that they have read the terms and conditions or the official rules, they're agreeing to this whether they've read the fine print or not.

-There are companies who specialize in making it easy for you to run a giveaway on your blog or website.
+There are companies that specialize in making it easy for you to run a giveaway on your blog or website.
 There is a fee for their service.
 Three of the most popular are:

-To offset the cost, often several bloggers or authors will pool their resources to promote and supply the prizes.
-These are often Amazon gift vouchers, books or products which have been given to the bloggers to review.
+To offset the cost, several bloggers or authors will pool their resources to promote and supply the prizes.
+These are often Amazon gift vouchers, books or products that have been given to the bloggers to review.
 It can be an interesting and eclectic mix of prizes.